grafana/grafana/docs/sources/reference/graph.md

 - ``Min`` - Minimum of all values returned from metric query
 - ``Max`` - Maximum of all values returned from the metric query
 - ``Avg`` - Average of all values returned from metric query
-- ``Decimals`` - Controls how many decimals are displayed for legend values
+- ``Decimals`` - Controls how many decimals are displayed for legend values (and graph hover tooltips)

-This means that if your series represents a rate, for example requests / second then the Total in the legend will not represent the total number of requests.
-It is just the sum of all data points.
+The legend values are calculated client side by Grafana and depend on what type of aggregation or point consolidation you metric query is using.
+All the above legend values cannot be correct at the same time.
+For example if you plot a rate like requests/second, this is probably using average as aggregator, then the Total in the legend will not represent the total number of requests.
+It is just the sum of all data data points received by Grafana.

 ## Display styles